 The regulations can be confusing, having undergone numerous iterations over many years.
 On top of that, there is no single source of truth – there isn’t even a complete version of all the regulations in one place.

-With that in mind below is a no-nonsense guide on all current regulations surrounding the use of automatic calling equipment (ACS) and accompanying Ofcom and ICO literature in one place.
+With that in mind, we’ve produced a no-nonsense guide to all current regulations surrounding the use of automatic calling equipment (ACS), with links to accompanying Ofcom and ICO literature.